MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Experiments

 \subsection{Comparison with Existing Methods}

-As most existing human video generation methods rely on auxiliary inputs beyond text prompts, and no open source method currently focuses exclusively on text-driven human video generation, we conduct comparisons with existing text-to-video generation models, including ModelScope~\cite{wang2023modelscope}, VideoCrafter2~\cite{chen2024videocrafter2}, LaVie~\cite{wang2024lavie}, Mochi 1~\cite{mochi1} and CogvideoX-5B-T2V (referred to as CogvideoX for brevity)~\cite{yang2024cogvideox}.
-We also include the corresponding user study in the supplementary material.
-In addition, for existing text-driven human video generation methods~\cite{move-in-2d, wang2025humandreamer, song2024directorllm} that are not publicly available, we perform a qualitative comparison based on their released videos, if accessible.
-Further details of this comparison are provided in the supplementary material.
+We adopt CogVideoX-5B-T2V~\citep{yang2024cogvideox} as the backbone of the appearance generation branch, with additional implementation details provided in Sec.~\ref{sec:Implementation details} of the appendix.
+We first compare our method with video generation models, including ModelScope~\citep{wang2023modelscope}, VideoCrafter2~\citep{chen2024videocrafter2}, LaVie~\citep{wang2024lavie}, Mochi 1~\citep{mochi1}, CogVideoX-5B-T2V (CogVideoX)~\citep{yang2024cogvideox}, HunyuanVideo~\citep{kong2024hunyuanvideo}, and Wan2.1-T2V-14B (Wan 2.1)~\citep{wan2025wan}, accompanied by a user study (Sec.~\ref{sec: user study}).
+For text-driven human video generation methods~\citep{move-in-2d, wang2025humandreamer, song2024directorllm} without public implementations, we conduct qualitative comparisons based on their released videos, if available (Sec.~\ref{cmp_humandreamer}).
+We further compare MoSA with pose-driven human animation methods~\citep{animateanyone, wang2024humanvid, men2025mimo, tu2025stableanimator}, with additional results and visualizations presented in Sec.~\ref{sec: cmp animation} of the appendix.
+More video types are shown in Sec.~\ref{sec:more video types}.

-\textbf{Quantitative Comparison.} Quantitative comparisons with existing methods are shown in Table~\ref{table:cmp}.
-Compared with previous models, our MoCo achieves excellent performance in various metrics, especially in FVD, as well as "subject consistency" and "motion smoothness".
+\textbf{Quantitative Comparison.} Quantitative comparisons with existing methods are shown in Tab.~\ref{table:cmp}.
+Compared with previous models, our MoSA achieves excellent performance in various metrics.

-\textbf{Qualitative Comparison.} Visual comparisons are presented in Figure~\ref{fig:cmp}.
+\textbf{Qualitative Comparison.} Visual comparisons are presented in Fig.~\ref{fig:cmp}.
 As illustrated, our approach is capable of generating realistic human motion, both for basic actions such as walking and jumping, as well as for more complex activities like skating.
-In contrast, existing methods often struggle to generate physically plausible motion with coherent structural integrity.
+In contrast, existing methods often struggle to generate physically plausible motion with coherent structural integrity for complex movements.
+More visual results are provided in Sec.~\ref{sec: more cmp wan hunyuan cog}.